MeganOtton/Mental_Health_Website/README.md

 Fonts was another thing to consider when deciding this website, the emotions i convey to the user is really important.

-FONT CHOICE 1 was used for Logos, Headings and other elements that are of significance.
-It is a DESCRIPTIVE WORD (IE PLAYFUL, FUN, CALMING ETC)
+Lemon was used for the logo and brand name, it is a creative and calming font that makes the brand look more approachable and less like an organisation.

-FONT CHOICE 2 was used for Logos, Headings and other elements that are of significance.
-It is a DESCRIPTIVE WORD (IE PLAYFUL, FUN, CALMING ETC)
+Zain was used for the other elements it is also a calming font and very easy to read.

 ## Wireframes